 The course is aimed at anyone working in a customer-facing role in a public library.
 We expect each section will take approx. 20 to 30mins to work through online with additional time needed to carry out practical tasks.
 We wouldn’t expect people to do the course all in one sitting and it has been designed so that people can dip in and out.
 There are some social media activities for those who have access but you can do the course without.

 There is also a section with Line Manager Resources which we would recommend those managing staff who are going to carry out this training look at.

 This course has been created for SCL by Opening The Book with funding from Arts Council England.

 How to Access the Learning Modules

 If you have already registered with Learning Pool you can login using your username and password.

 If you haven’t yet registered you can create an account.

-Once you have logged in you can use the ‘Find Courses’ tab to navigate to the course you’d like to do.
+Once you have logged in you can use the ‘Find Learning’ tab to navigate to the course you’d like to do.